VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 ### Without learning

+We repeat this step without learning to demonstrate the effect:

 ```python
 # Do not learn
 # use first reward function initially and then switch to second reward function